Rose Namayanja

 Namayanja Rose Nsereko (born 18 August 1975) is a Ugandan lawyer, columnist, author, security sector manager and politician.
-She is the current National Treasurer of Uganda's ruling party, The National Resistance Movement (NRM).
+She is the current Deputy Secretary General of Uganda's ruling party.

-Namayanja is the former Minister of Information and National Guidance in the Cabinet of Uganda, a position she held from 23 May 2013, until 1 March 2015.
+Namayanja is a former National Treasurer of Uganda's ruling party, The National Resistance Movement (NRM).
+She is also the former Minister of Information and National Guidance in the Cabinet of Uganda, a position she held from 23 May 2013, until 1 March 2015.
 Prior to that, she served as Minister of State for Luwero Triangle in the Prime Minister's office, from 27 May 2011 until 24 May 2013.
 She replaced Thembo Nyombi, who was appointed State Minister for Information Technology.
 Namayanja also served as the elected Member of Parliament for Nakaseke District Women Representative from 2006 to 2016.
 She was a founder member of the Uganda Young Democrats (UYD), the youth wing of Uganda's Democratic Party (DP) that was known for its radicalism in the mid-1990s.

-Background and education
+Early life and education

 Namayanja was born in Kalagi, a village in Nakaseke District (one of the Luwero Triangle districts) on 18 August 1975 to Jackson Ssebowa and Catherine Namirembe Ssebowa.
 A Muganda by tribe, she was born in an Anglican family.
 She converted to the Seventh-day Adventist Church while in high school.
 She attended Kabowa Church of Uganda Primary School, for her primary education and Light College Katikamu for her middle and high school education.
 She holds the degrees of Bachelor of Arts (1998) and Bachelor of Laws (2011), both from Makerere University, the oldest and largest public university in Uganda.
 She also holds the degree of Master of Science (2010), in Security Sector Management, obtained from and Cranfield University, the Defence Academy of the United Kingdom.